About Us

 What programs do you use for your art?

 I use ProCreate to design my art and stickers, and do some of my simple animated videos.
 Most of my more complex animated videos I do through ToonBoom Harmony–an animating software.
+To put together informational posts, I will often use Canva to arrange everything.

 What products do you use to make stickers?